Associate, Planning and Evaluation (Temporary)

 Reports to: Director, Planning & Evaluation

-Position Type: Full-time or part-time temporary role for a duration of up to 3 months
+Position Type: Part-time temporary role not to exceed 16 hours per week for a duration of up to 6 months

 Organization and Position